 Method 1: Keyboard shortcuts – Quick and efficient

-- Active window: Press Alt + PrtScn.
-This captures only the currently active window and, like the full-screen method, copies the screenshot to the clipboard.
+- For the active window: Press Alt + PrtScn.
+This grabs just the window you’re working in and, like the first method, copies it to the clipboard.

-- Region capture: Press Shift + Windows + S. Your screen will dim, and you can drag to select a specific region for capture.
-The screenshot will then be copied to your clipboard.
+- For a specific region: Press Shift + Windows + S. Your screen dims and you can drag to pick a specific area to capture.
+This screenshot also goes to your clipboard.

 Useful tip: How to Screenshot Only One Monitor on Windows 11